Cherni Vit cheese: Description

 The Cherni Vit cheese variety is made from sheep milk using a basic technology.
 The specific natural and weather conditions of the Balkan Mountains near the village of Cherni Vit are very important for its production.
 It is a very soft cheese with a dense, hot taste and a specific, rich aroma.
 The cheese is silvery white on the inside and covered by a naturally formed green mold crust.
 Essentially, Cherni Vit cheese is a variety of white brine cheese (sirene) modified by the growth of mold.

 Cherni Vit green cheese grows in wooden casks, which allow part of the brine to evaporate through the wood, contributing to the formation of a mold crust.
 Other factors that contribute to the taste of the cheese are the air humidity, the low winter temperatures in Cherni Vit and the significant amplitude between day and night temperature.
 The cheese also has a protein content that is different from that of cheeses from other Bulgarian regions.
-Milk from the Karakachan Sheep and the aboriginal Teteven Sheep breeds is used for the preparation of the cheese.
+Milk from the Karakachan Sheep and the autochthonous (native) Teteven Sheep breeds is used for the preparation of the cheese.

 The process of producing Cherni Vit cheese begins in the summer (after Saint George's Day), when sheep are taken by shepherds to high mountain pastures.
 When the sheep are brought back in September or October, the cheese, already placed in wooden casks, is stored in humid cellars in the village, at a temperature of 10 to 12 °C. Mold develops on the surface of the cheese only after the casks are opened.